cse110-fa22-group4/cse110-fa22-group4/admin/meetings/Week 7/110822-TA_meeting.md

 - [x] Jeremy

 ## Others
-- Alvin
-- Xuying
-- Brian
-- Jiseung
+- Did not catch who was there

 # Information
-- We did a good job on the pitch!
+- We are doing well as we are far ahead of other groups
-- We need to ultimately give a link for the submission of the project
+- We can submit a link to a download for our project
-  - Whoops, we kind of forgot about this.
-Should discuss with team
-  - One solution would be to host a VM and give link to that
+- We should make sure to work on github actions and state of the repo